Ankursehrawat15/News-Deck/README.md

 This needs to be done in all the fragments java files.

 ```
-// for Api key

   private static final String API_KEY = "Your Api Key Here";
 ```
 Go to the file named `ApiClient.java` and insert the your baseUrl from 'News.Api'
 ```
-// for Api key

   private static final String BASE_URL = "Your Base Url Here";
 ```